deepakkumarnd/deepakkumarnd.github.io/_posts/2014-01-13-deployment-using-capistrano-3.md

 When you execute a task on a particular role, the generated command runs in all these servers with that role.
 Here deploy is my deployment user on VPS, Rememmber you need to sign in to VPS and add your ssh key in ~/.ssh/authorizeds_keys in order to deploy your application.
 Done

+You can make use of capistrano plugins to easily add tasks such as bundle, asset compilation etc

+For using rvm you can use.

+    require 'capistrano/rvm'

+You can require the bundle plugin to run the bundle command

+    require 'capistrano/bundler'

+If you are using puma server then you can use the puma plugin to start, stop and restart the server.

+    require 'capistrano/puma'

+If you are using a rails applicaiton you can use the following tasks too.

+    require 'capistrano/rails/assets'
+    require 'capistrano/rails/migrations'

 You can now deploy your application by running